bregman-arie/devops-exercises/exercises/kubernetes/README.md

 <details>
 <summary>Explain the sidecar container pattern</summary><br><b>

+The sidecar pattern is a single-node pattern made up of two containers.
+The first is the application container.
+It contains the core logic for the application.
+Without this container, the application would not exist.
+In addition to the application container, there is a sidecar container.
 </b></details>

 #### Kubernetes - CronJob

 <details>
 <summary>Explain what is CronJob and what is it used for</summary><br><b>

+A CronJob creates Jobs on a repeating schedule.
+One CronJob object is like one line of a crontab (cron table) file.
+It runs a job periodically on a given schedule, written in Cron format.
 </b></details>

 <details>